 Subject Librarians - Make an appointment with a subject librarian to talk about library resources, research strategies, focusing a topic, evaluating information and more.

-Teaching and Learning Center- The Teaching and Learning Center offers free academic support for students at all levels.
+Teaching and Learning Center - The Teaching and Learning Center offers free academic support for students at all levels.
 We offer one-on-one consultations and group workshops in writing, math, statistics, and science.
 We also work with students on questions about English grammar and vocabulary, reading, and learning strategies.
-We are located on the 2nd floor of the Snoqualmie building (Snoqualmie 260) and online.
+The Quantitative Center is located on the 2nd floor of the Snoqualmie building (Snoqualmie 260) and online.
+The Writing Center is located on Tioga (TLB) 2nd floor.
 Our schedules for appointments and drop-in visits are posted on our website at tacoma.uw.edu/tlc.
-For special needs or subject tutoring requests, please email firstname.lastname@example.org or call 253-692-4417.
+For special needs or subject tutoring requests, please email email@example.com or call 253-692-4417.
 Our services summarized:

 · Writing support: writing consultations, online tutoring, workshops & support